-Bolsover Little Castle in Derbyshire.
+Bolsover Castle, Derbyshire.

 Set on a hilltop overlooking the Vale of Scarsdale, the Bolsover 'Little' Castle we see today was built in the early seventeenth century by the Cavendish family on the site of a medieval fortress.
 The castle is now looked after by English Heritage and is a Grade I listed building.